 The History of Philadelphia's Watersheds and Sewers

 On September 15, 2008, I had a second chance to delve into Philadelphia's underworld.
+(See the link on the left for the first tour).
 Along with Charles Brown and Conrad Coldwell, PWD sewer inspectors, and Philadelphia Inquirer reporter Melissa Dribben and photographer John Costello, I entered a sewer under the University of Pennsylvania.

 Built to encapsulate the former Beaver Creek, the sewer drained a large portion of both the Penn and Drexel University campuses, and it seemed that half the students were taking hot showers that morning.
 The flow was swift and the pipes (which were six feet wide and ranged from six to fifteen feet high) were steamy, with the temperature probably in the 80s and humidty seeming to be about 100 percent.